Frequently Asked Questions

 Medical benefits are automatically extended 30 days after expiration of the insurance for conditions first diagnosed or treated while covered overseas.

-The Team Assist Plan is designed by CISI in conjunction with Assist America to provide travelers with a worldwide, 24-hour emergency telephone assistance service.
+The Team Assist Plan is designed by CISI in conjunction with AXA Assistance to provide travelers with a worldwide, 24-hour emergency telephone assistance service.
 Multilingual medical, travel and technical assistance may be furnished for the Insured Person in the event of an emergency during the term of coverage.
 The Team Assist Plan complements the insurance benefits provided by the Medical Plan.

 The Emergency Medical Reunion benefit provides one individual, selected by the Insured Person; with limited coverage for travel to and lodging/meals in the host country should the participant be hospitalized for more than three days.

 This insurance is provided under contract with Cultural Insurance Services International (CISI).

 Current UW System policy (UW System Administrative Policy 145 (SYS 145) Development and Operation of Off-Campus International Educational Programs for University of Wisconsin System Students) requires that every participant in international education programs purchase insurance for accident and health, repatriation and medical evacuation.
 Beginning in Fall 2002, purchase of the CISI insurance coverage was mandated for students enrolled in a study abroad or international exchange program sponsored by a UW System institution.

 For the purpose of this System-wide requirement, a program will be considered to be a Study Abroad or International Exchange program if it meets the following criteria: